 Photo Credit: Harry Pierik

-Kader Abdolah (a pen name created in memoriam to friends who died under persecution by the current Iranian regime) was born in Iran in 1954.
+Kader Abdolah (a pen name created in memoriam to friends who died under the persecution of the current Iranian regime) was born in Iran in 1954.
 While a student of physics in Tehran, he joined a secret leftist party that fought against the dictatorship of the shah and the subsequent dictatorship of the ayatollahs.
 Abdolah wrote for an illegal journal and clandestinely published two books in Iran.
-In 1988, he arrived in the Netherlands as a political refugee.
-Kader Abdolah is the author of several books, including the novels My Father’s Notebook, The House of the Mosque and most recently The King which has been longlisted for the 2016 International DUBLIN Literary Award.
-He has received several awards, including the Chevalier dans l’Ordre des Arts et des Lettres decoration in 2008.
+In 1988, at the invitation of the United Nations, he arrived in the Netherlands as a political refugee.
+He now writes in Dutch and is the author of novels, short stories and works of non-fiction.

 Susan Massotty is a translator of Dutch into English.
 She has translated works by Kader Abdolah and Margriet de Moor, as well as Anne Frank’s The Diary of a Young Girl.
 She won the Vondel Prize for My Father’s Notebook.